 Stop your teens stealing your booze

 Of the many recipes you'll find on IFTTT, one of the most original and unique is the idea of hooking it up to your drinks cabinet at home.
 Should anyone open the door to your Aladdin's cave of half-drunk, out-of-date holiday liqueurs, this setup will dial you straight away and let you know.
 The parenting end of the equation is up to you.

 Lock your door behind you

 Automatically locking your door behind you would be a problem if you needed keys to open in but, with a SmartThings system, one of the bonuses is that you can use your Android mobile phone to do it instead.
 When you and your cell cross the threshold, your location is reported to the main hub, which then bolts your house.
 So, no more wondering whether or not you really did lock up.
 Just drive off into the sunset.
 Don't look back.

 The Nest Thermostat is great and everything but it does have the odd moment, particularly as the seasons change.
 A sudden heat wave will leave it rather conflicted and the end result is that you can often come in from a scorching day to find your boiler motoring away at full pelt.
 That's where this IFTTT link up with Yahoo Weather comes in useful.
 It can very firmly let your Nest know that should the mercury hit a certain temp and beyond, it should shut itself down.

 Last of all and definitely the least problem-solving on this list is the IFTTT recipe that switches your Philips Hue bulbs to purple while it rains outside.
 Again, it's the Yahoo Weather service that provides the precipitation reports while you appreciate your homemade Prince homage every time it pours.
 Now, if only your Sonos could kick in at the same time.
-WARNING: Might get really old if you live in Seattle.
+WARNING: Might get really old if you live in Seattle/London.